bitburner-official/bitburner-src/src/Documentation/doc/advanced/bitnodes.md

 In this BitNode, you will be able to access the Bladeburner division at the NSA, which provides a new mechanic for progression.

 Destroying this BitNode will give you Source-File 6, or if you already have this Source-File, it will upgrade its level up to a maximum of 3.
-This Source-File allows you to access the NSA's Bladeburner division and Netscript API in other BitNodes.
+This Source-File allows you to access the NSA's Bladeburner division in other BitNodes.
 In addition, this Source-File will raise both the level and experience gain rate of all your combat stats by:

 - Level 1: 8%
 - Level 2: 12%